notakey-examples/blackbox-webapp-2fa-howto/README.md

 ### 2. Retrieve SAML Identity Provider metadata

-- If you have deployed SSO service on FQDN idp.example.com, your metadata URL will be https://idp.example.com/sso/saml2/idp/metadata
+- If you have deployed SSO service on FQDN idp.example.com, your metadata URL will be https://idp.example.com/sso/saml2/idp/metadata.
+If you have metadata authentication enabled, you will need to access this link via federation page (https://idp.example.com/sso/module/core/frontpage_federation).

 ```shell
 $ wget https://idp.example.com/sso/saml2/idp/metadata -O mellon-config/metadata.xml